7 Survivors + 11 Volunteers = a fun and emotional day of a bittersweet sisterhood.

 The exhibit also served as fundraiser through our nonprofit partner Nadia Strong Foundation to help defray expenses with photo sales and silent-auction donations.
 Photographs give a face to survivorship as survivors embrace their new normal while celebrating getting to the other side just to be alive.
 This year, title-sponsor doctors from Tucson Plastic Surgery bought ALL canvases for the survivors to take home.

 Photographer/project-creator Jana M. Suchy with Oro Valley Mayor Joe Winfield at The Post Workspaces' Pink-Ribbon Boudoir photo exhibit .

 What Survivors Said About Their Pink-Ribbon Boudoir Experience:

 "I have loved every minute—in a heartbeat I'd do it again.
 The reason we were all able to come together was crappy, but out of it you gain some lifelong friends."
 Melissa

 "Best part, discussing our journeys with other women who have been there, to meet women at different stages.
 Others don't like to talk about it, tippytoe around it."
 Nicole

 "I enjoyed the entire experience, it turned out to be so much more than I ever imagined.
 I think that I met a whole bunch of badasses.
 It's definitely something everybody should try, Talk about a confidence boost.
 I'm so glad I was thrown in your path."
 Martha

 “This is an amazing event you have masterminded & I will treasure it forever.”
 Melissa

 "It was part of being a community.
-Seeing the women who didn't see themselves as beautiful or they belonged, during the experience or after, that they could see themselves in a different way."
+Seeing the women who didn't see themselves as beautiful or they belonged—during the experience and after, that they could see themselves in a different way."
 Mel

 “It’s so important for women to be able to reconnect with their bodies.
 One-thousand percent I’d recommend boudoir to other survivors.”
 Mel